TrystanW02/Active-Directory-Project/README.md

 ```
 sudo nano /etc/netplan/00-installer-config-yaml
 ```
 b.
 Delete "true" under "dhcp4" and replace with "no".
-Hit the "Enter" key
+Hit the "Enter" key <br>
 c.
 Tab 3 times and type in "addresses".
 Type [192.168.10.10/24] (or whatever your IP address range is).
 Hit the "Enter" key
 d.
 Tab 3 times and type in "nameservers".
 Hit the "Enter" key
 e.
 Tab 5 times and type in "addresses".
 Type [8.8.8.8], hit the "Enter" key